nickrstan/ezgeoquery-typeahead/README.md

 ## Typeahead Styles

 There is a minimal style included inline.
 It should work pretty well with any input style.
-It would work best with a Bootstrap form-control.
+It would work best with a Bootstrap `form-control`.
 You can override these easily to match your current/desired style.

 ### [Default Style](https://github.com/nickrstan/ezgeoquery-typeahead/blob/master/src/style.css)